Images are general in nature and may not reflect the specific vehicle selected.

 History of the 1972-1980 Mercedes-Benz 350SL / 450SL

-For 1973, the car’s name was revised and 450SL would be the model designation moving forward.
-Also revised this year was the way in which horsepower was rated, and the new SAE net meant the 450SL’s power was listed at 190 hp.
+Also in 1972, the car’s name was revised and 450SL would be the model designation moving forward.
+Another revision was the way in which horsepower was rated, and the new SAE net meant the 450SL’s power was listed at 190 hp.
 The following year, the 450SL grew large safety bumpers front and rear in keeping with federal regulations.
 In 1975, emissions requirements reduced output to 180 hp with the addition of a catalytic converter.

 In 1976, the SL was fitted with a continuous fuel injection system, as well as transistorized ignition.
 Two years later, in 1978, Mercedes introduced automatic climate control and 14-inch aluminum wheels as standard equipment.
 The cars went unchanged in 1979, and in 1980, the fuel injection system was revised, further cutting power from 180 hp to 160 hp.